okta/terraform-provider-okta/website/docs/r/group_role.html.markdown

   the targets of the admin role.
     - Only supported when used with the role type `"APP_ADMIN"`.

+- `disable_notifications` - (Optional) When this setting is enabled, the admins won't receive any of the default Okta administrator emails.
+These admins also won't have access to contact Okta Support and open support cases on behalf of your org.

 ## Attributes Reference

 - `id` - The ID of the Group Role Assignment.